jwalkerbg/timers/README.md

 ## Common definitions.

 **Tag**.
 Each timer has a tag, used to refer that timer in the application.
-The tag is a short alpha-numeric string, preferably 1 to 3 symbols.
-The tag is always the first argument of the all macros associated to that kind of timer.
-For a given type of timer a given tag may be associated with one timer instance.
-However, two or more timers of different kind may share identical tags.
-This is possible but not preferrable becausew may lead to poor readability of the application.
+The tag is a short alphanumeric string, preferably 1 to 3 symbols.
+The tag is always the first argument of the all macros associated with that kind of timer.
+For a given type of timer, a given tag may be associated with a single timer instance.
+However, two or more timers of a different kind may share identical tags.
+This is possible but not preferable because may lead to poor readability of the application.

 **ttype**.
 This is the type of a timer.
 It must be an integral unsigned integer type with 8, 16, 24, 32 or 64 length.
 So in practice, valid types are `uint8_t`, `uint16_t`, `uint24_t`, `uint32_t`, `uint64_t`.

 **Macros**.
 Each timer consists of a set of C preprocessor macros.
 These macros are divided in several groups:
 - Declaration macros: `DEFINE` used in **.c** files and `EXTERN` used in **.h** files.
-- Variable dfinition macros: These macros define the proprietary variables assigned to a timer.
+- Variable definition macros: These macros define the proprietary variables assigned to a timer.
 - Manipulation macros: These macros are used to manipulate timers: Reset, Start, Stop, Tick etc.

-The macros are described in following sections.
+The macros are described in the following sections.

 ## Single Pulse Timer.